puppetma4ster/koyane-framework/README.md

 - TUI or rich CLI frontend
 - Performance optimizations (parallelization, mmap, low-level backend)
 - Contextual generation based on target information (name, location, job, hobbies, birthday...)
+- extract and build rules out of wordlists
+- Mask generation supports wildcards such as ?d for digits, and fixed character segments using ! (e.g. !A for 'A', !abc123 for custom sets).
+- Search functionality for wordlists (like `search type:ftp` in Metasploit).
+- Building a console version of Koyane with **prompt_toolkik**

 ---